SiddhantDas18/Sidpy/README.md

 Created a dictionary where I added some key and value and they are user generated Create a program Where I can add multiple values in a single key Created a solvingbug jupyter notebook where I solved some bugs on some given problems

+## Day 4
+Learned what is lambda function in python only